djsperka/vsg-progs/src/fixstim/README.txt

 -A <area0,area1,...>    Area tuning curve
 -S <sf0,sf1,...>    Spatial frequency tuning curve
 -T <tf0,tf1,...>    Temporal frequency tuning curve
--P <tf,phase0,phase1,...>   Counterphase tuning curve. tf is the frequency of the
+-P <tf,s|q,phase0,phase1,...>   Counterphase tuning curve. tf is the frequency of the
-                            phase transition, and phase0 is the spatial phase of the grating.
+                            phase transition, and "s"("q") indicates that the transition should be a sin (square) wave.
+Phase0 is the initial spatial phase of the grating.
 The temporal frequency (drift velocity) of the grating spec is ignored (and is set to 0).
 -Z <x0,y0,x1,y1,x2,y2,...> Grating position tuning curve.
 Grating at (x0,y0), then (x1,y1), ...